Get Hinged! Singles and India's newest dating app

 This week, the international dating app, Hinge, launched in Mumbai.
-Kareena Gianani speaks to its CEO, Justin McLeod and India CEO, Samir Kapadia about the app which connects people only through common friends and social networks, and what it adds to the dating scene in India
+Kareena Gianani speaks to its CEO, Justin McLeod and India CEO, Samir Kapadia about what it adds to the dating scene in India

 It seems no discussion about the dating app Hinge can occur without the mention of Tinder, its stiffest competitor.
 Justin McLeod, Hinge CEO, knows that, and seems to have taken it in his stride.